 Here is a list of logical operators you can use:

-So, in these examples, we can use SUMIFS for complex conditions, while SUMIF is sufficient when the conditions are simplified to just one.
+In short, use SUMIF for simple, single-condition cases, and SUMIFS when things become a bit more specific.
 For the first example, we'd like to find the number of sales of items priced over $500.

 To do this, let's apply the following formula: